 Customer service investments

 We’d like to call this an investment rather than a cost.
-One of the primary reasons why a customer drops a brand is the poor experience they receive.
+One of the primary reasons why a customer drops a brand is a poor experience they receive.
 For instance, it would be a good choice to have a support chat or widget in your website addressing commonly asked questions and reaching out to any questions a customer has.
 This shows your accountability and will build trust since a customer will know you are just a chat away if something goes wrong.
 Literally.
 These tools can come free of cost too, Tawk.to for example.

 These expenses could be related to legal aid, accounting assistance, getting licenses, registrations, and paying taxes.